Solifugae: Reproduction

 The Solifugae are typically univoltine (reproducing once a year).

-Reproduction can involve direct or indirect sperm transfer; when indirect, the male emits a spermatophore on the ground and then inserts it with his chelicerae in the female's genital pore.
-To do this, he flings the female on her back.
+Spermatogenesis occurs prior to adulthood.
+When reaching the adult stage, the testicles have already degenerated, and adult males store a finite supply of sperm.
+In some, like the Galeodidae, the male deposits sperm on the substrate and transfers it into the female using his chelicerae, whereas other males show more direct transfer, such as Metasolpuga picta, which deposit sperm on the females' body dorsum, and the Eremobatidae, which place a spermatophore directly on the females' genitals through gonopore-to-gonopore contact, before pushing it into her body with his chelicerae.
+During mating with female inactivity, the male grasps and manipulates the female, turning her onto her back, and uses his chelicerae in chewing movements within the genital opening both before and after sperm transfer.

 The female then digs a burrow, into which she lays 50 to 200 eggs; some species then guard them until they hatch.
 Because the female does not feed during this time, she tries to fatten herself beforehand, and a species of 5 cm has been observed to eat more than 100 flies during that time in the laboratory.
 The Solifugae undergo a number of stages including, egg, postembryo, 9–10 nymphal instars, and adults.

 Diapause

 Solifuges undergo periods of diapause (variously referred to as dormancy, torpor, or hibernation) in times such as during "unseasonable conditions" unsuitable for them (such as high rainfall or cold temperatures).
-Solifuges exhibit several types of voltinism, with annual, biannual, and multi-annual (semi-voltine) lifecycles having been observed.
-Despite multiple references to this behavior, this behavior of dormancy, like many aspects of Solifugae, remain understudied and requires further systematic studies.
+Solifuges exhibit several types of voltinism, with annual, biannual, and multiannual (semivoltine) life cycles having been observed.
+Despite multiple references to this behavior, dormancy, like many aspects of the Solifugae, remain understudied and requires further systematic studies.

 Classification and phylogeny

-Solifuges are an order of arachnids comprising over 1200 species in 146 genera assigned to 16 different families.
-Solifuges can be divided into two groups of families which are recognized as distinct suborders.
-These are the Australosolifugae which live predominantly in the Southern Hemisphere and the Boreosolifugae which live mostly in the Northern Hemisphere.
+Solifuges are an order of arachnids comprising over 1200 species in at least 146 genera assigned to 16 different families.
+They can be divided into two groups of families, which are recognized as distinct suborders.
+These are the Australosolifugae, which live predominantly in the Southern Hemisphere and the Boreosolifugae, which live mostly in the Northern Hemisphere.
 This phylogeny is considered congruent with a Gondwanan origin for Australosolifugae and a Laurasian origin for Boreosolifugae.
 When looking at their relationships, the families Ammotrechidae and Daesiidae were found to be paraphyletic, leading to multiple clades without a name.
-Because of this, a later genomic study established three additional families: Dinorhaxidae, Lipophagidae, and Namibesiidae.
+Because of this, a later genomic study established three additional families: the Dinorhaxidae, Lipophagidae, and Namibesiidae.